idslme/IDSL.IPA/README.md

 	3.3.
 You may also increase the number of processing threads using **PARAM0006** according to your computational power

-4. Run this command in R/Rstudio console or terminal: `IDSL.IPA::IPA_workflow("Address of the IPA parameter spreadsheet")`
+4. Run this command in R/Rstudio console or terminal.

+	library(IDSL.IPA)
+	IPA_workflow("Address of the IPA parameter spreadsheet")

-5. You may parse the results at the address you provided for **PARAM0010**.
+5. You see the results in the address you provided for **PARAM0010** including:
+	5.1. individual peaklists for each HRMS file in the *peaklists* directory in the *.Rdata* and *.csv* formats 5.2. peak alignment tables in the *peak_alignment* directory 5.3. if you had selected **YES** for **PARAM0009**, untargeted EICs are also avialable in the *IPA_EIC* for each HRMS file.

 ## [**Wiki**](https://github.com/idslme/IDSL.IPA/wiki)